Food

 Studies

-have shown that an appreciable percentage of
+have shown that an appreciable percentage of foodborne illness cases can be attributed to

 poor sanitation and food hygiene, including poor personal hygiene and

-food recalls related to sanitation issues include the contamination
+contamination of equipment and/or environments.
+Examples of food recalls related to sanitation issues include the contamination

 and subsequent recall of deli meats in Canada in 2008, when cells of Listeria